pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 * **OSS** — no promise
-* **FB Internal** — PyTorch commits can run existing PyTorch eager, package/deploy, and serialized torchscript programs for at least two weeks
+* **Meta Internal** — PyTorch commits can run existing PyTorch eager, package/deploy, and serialized torchscript programs for at least two weeks
     * The addition of a new kwarg-only argument at the end of an op’s parameter list (but before out=, if present) with a default value is FC-compatible for serialized [torchscript](https://fb.workplace.com/groups/pytorch.dev/permalink/909079013003913/) and [mobile](https://fb.workplace.com/groups/pytorch.dev/permalink/912379562673858/).